ShahzaibElahi11/NewMavenProject/README.md

 **API Testing Framework**

 This Framework is designed for Backend Testing of Webservices using Java with RestAssured and Serenity utilizing Maven as dependency management tool.
-Data Driven Test strategy is used to design and execute tests.

 **Technology Stack**